 Airway and ventilation

-An arterial blood-gas machine should be immediately available.
+An arterial blood gas machine should be immediately available.

-Equipment for delivery of anaesthesia services out
+Equipment for delivery of anaesthesia services outside the operating room

 Equipment for temperature management